vlapsley/blog/content/post/where-is-my-soldering-iron.md

 It's a Beyonwiz T3 and I've had it about three and a half years.
 It's been great.
 We use it recording some free to air TV, but mostly as a media player.

-But I stumbled upon [this thread](Beyonwiz RHS-700 MODEL PSU Repair (T3) - UPDATE 18-12-2016) with instructions on how to replace capacitors in the power supply.
+But I stumbled upon [this thread](http://www.beyonwiz.com.au/forum/viewtopic.php?f=53&t=10830) with instructions on how to replace capacitors in the power supply.
 ![alt text][1]

 ## Where's my credit card?